The journey of finding a home. How hard can it be?

 —

-It makes me think: Should the freedom to move be a fundamental right that one should strive for, like when people rightfully demand to be treated equally, regardless of their skin color?
+It makes me think: Should the freedom to move be a fundamental right one should strive for, like when people rightfully demand to be treated equally, regardless of their skin color?
 Or should living in your desired place be luxury, like owning a Rolls Royce?
-With the citizenship being sold for a hefty price tag as a valuable commodity to the market that, it appears to be the second at the moment.
+With the citizenships being sold for hefty price tags as a valuable commodity to the market, it appears to be the second at the moment.
 Being born in "your ideal country" is about as much luck as being born to a wealthy family.

 —

 I see challenges in life as an opportunity for people to improve themselves.
-If everything were too easy for us, we wouldn't become any better – and what would be the point of such life..?
-Therefore, I feel like figuring out how to navigate this world is just one of the quests that I need to get through.
-Perhaps, one day I will find my close-to-perfect place.
-Or maybe, it's me who needs to change, to find a home.
+If everything were too easy for us, we wouldn't become any better – and what would be the point of such life?
+Therefore, I feel like figuring out how to navigate this concept of home is just one of the quests I need to get through.
+Perhaps, one day, I will find my close-to-perfect place.
+Or maybe it's me who needs to change to find a home.
 What do I know?
 And so, the roller coaster goes on.
-Due to the strange ways life sometimes goes, I wrote most of this essay in Italy.
+Due to the strange ways life sometimes goes, I wrote most of this text in Italy.
 Who knows.
 The world can be a bit of a riddle, but it is an amazing place to be.
 I am continuing my search, trying to keep my smile on.
 And I will keep on.

 - Trump uses veto to unblock $8bn weapons sale to Saudi Arabia (BBC News, 2019) [https://www.bbc.com/news/world-us-canada-49106989]